Freed Italian aid worker returns home on special flight

 In her home neighbourhood in Milan, church bells saluted her arrival, with many people on their balconies, SKY TG24 showed.

-Romano is expected to meet prosecutors in Rome later on Sunday.
+Romano was expected to meet prosecutors in Rome later on Sunday.

-“I was strong, and resisted,” Romano was quoted by Italian newspapers as saying after her release.

-Prime Minister Conte said that the task force working to free Romano had been in the final stages “for the last months”, after having proof that she was still alive.
+Conte said that the task force working to free Romano had been in the final stages “for the last months”, after having proof that she was still alive.
 He added that details were not revealed so as to not compromise the operation.

 “We are so glad to welcome Silvia back in such a delicate moment for the country.
 The State is always there, and will always be there,” Conte said.